learn-co-curriculum/react-hooks-react-router-code-along/README.md

 routing_ which allows us to render different portions of our webpage using the [browser's History API](https://reactrouter.com/en/main/start/concepts#history-and-locations) instead of making requests to our server for a new webpage.
+Instead, our browser renders a new component, and our client-side JavaScript requests any data we want to display in that component.
 This is essential for routing in any React application, as we only have a single HTML file to serve - that's the nature of an SPA.

-Instead, our browser renders a new component, and our client-side JavaScript requests any data we want to display in that component.
+>**Note** Some web development frameworks that use and expand upon React, like
+>`Next.js`, handling routing and rendering a little differently, and start to
+>depart from React's traditional client-side SPA implementation. `Remix`, which
+>is the React based framework that maintains React Router, still uses React
+>Router to handle its routing, but the underlying rendering and re-rendering of
+>the application is handled a little differently.
+When we build a React project
+>outside of these additional frameworks, React Router will perform client-side
+>routing in the way we described above.

 To demonstrate some of the key features of React Router, we have an exercise to code along with.
 We'll be making a _very_ simple social media app - let's dive